This solution is designed for disaster recovery scenarios involving the global

 The following namespaces are excluded from etcd synchronization.
 If resources are created in these namespaces, users must back them up manually:

-If both clusters use built-in image registries, packages must be uploaded separately to each;
+If both clusters are set to use built-in image registries, container images must be uploaded separately to each;

 If the Primary Cluster deploys DevOps Eventing v3 (knative-operator) and instances thereof, the same components must be pre-deployed in the standby cluster.